Gemyl/intelnetus-v2/README.md

 Copyright &copy; 2025 Georgios Milonas.
 All rights reserved.

 ## Overview
-Intelnteus is a web applications that is directed to help science network researchers to perform statistical analysis with greater accuracy and ease.
+Intelnetus is a web applications that is directed to help science network researchers to perform statistical analysis with greater accuracy and ease.

 Key features: